-I design spaces that reflect the world, happening or different realities with experiential narratives through the dynamic interaction between space and users, and the physical representations of materiality, light, and form.
+I create spaces that reflect the world, happenings or different realities with experiential narratives through the dynamic interaction between space and users, as well as physical representations of materiality, light, and form.

 DIVERSITY IS SYMBIOSIS

 Exhibited at Palazzo Visconti as part of Design Variations 2022 curated by Moscapartners (Milan Design Week 2022)

 ‘Exploring the intangible concept of diversity, the installation aims to provide a possible solution for future scenarios - flooded cities.
 Symbiosis embraces two different elements in order to create new wonders and dynamics.
 Based on the consequence of climate changes, human creates living bridges to raise awareness of this issue and to invite nature to intervene and to reconnect buildings and cities.
 The structure only utilizes seawater and rigid metal mesh to create natural elements Biorock.
 It is a self-growing and self-solidifying material.’